Mbed-TLS/mbedtls/SECURITY.md

 Mbed TLS doesn't offer any security guarantees against physical attacks.
 If physical attacks are present in a use case or a user application's threat model, it needs to be mitigated by physical countermeasures.

+### Caveats

+#### Out of scope countermeasures

+Mbed TLS has evolved organically and a well defined threat model hasn't always been present.
+Therefore, Mbed TLS might have countermeasures against attacks outside the above defined threat model.

+The presence of such countermeasures don't mean that Mbed TLS provides protection against a class of attacks outside of the above described threat model.
+Neither does it mean that the failure of such a countermeasure is considered a vulnerability.